wmww/bfstack/engine/readme.md

 # BFStack Engine
 This is a sub-project of BFStack.
 It is a Brainfuck interpreter implemented in Python3 that supports features useful for development of the framework itself and programs that use it.
-BFStack programs should run in any standard Brainfuck environment, but this engine has some bonus features over a standard interpreter (notably, the assertion system).
+BFStack programs should run in any standard Brainfuck environment, but this engine has some bonus features over a standard interpreter (notably, the assertion and systems).

 ## Characteristics
 For now, BFStack Engine only supports 8-bit (0 - 255) cells with standard overflow behavior.
 It allows an arbitrary number of cells to the right (only constrained by host system memory) and errors if the program attempts to go to the left of the start position.
 Newlines are ASCII 10.
 EOF is 0.